cappuu02/Cybersecurity-Sapienza/Distributed System/2) Time Models.md

 - a time server can be attacked

 #### Accuracy
-**If the delay is equal in direction $p\to S$ and $S\to p$, then this algorithm works in a perfect way**.
-But if the message from me to the server is very fast and the message from the server to me is slower, so in real life it doesn't work properly.
+==Ideal Condition==: If the delay is equal in direction $p\to S$ and $S\to p$, then this algorithm works in a perfect way.

+==Real Problem==: If the message from me to the server is very fast (upload) and the message from the server to me is slower (download), due congestion or high traffic, introduces errors in delay estimation.

 ![[Pasted image 20241002174710.png|500]]